 Cord blood collection services are performed in the same hospitals where our new subscribers give birth.
-Historically, most of our cord blood collection services have been performed through a limited number of hospitals but we are increasing the number of hospitals as our operation expands to multiple regions in China.
-For the year ended March 31, 2013, one hospital in Beijing accounted for approximately 3% of the total number of cord blood collection procedures performed for our subscribers.
+Historically, a significant portion of our cord blood collection services have been performed through a limited number of hospitals but we are increasing the number of hospitals as our operation expands to multiple regions in China.
+For the year ended March 31, 2014, one hospital in Beijing accounted for approximately 3.6% of the total number of cord blood collection procedures performed for our subscribers.